xaerochill/timecrystal/documentation/ACKNOWLEDGEMENTS.md

 **Gameplay**

 - GameFreak and Nintendo for creating this spectacular game in the first place
-- Everyone involved in  for their amazing work with the pokecrystal disassembly
+- Everyone involved in the [pokecrystal wiki](https://github.com/pret/pokecrystal/wiki/Tutorials) where many changes were taken from
 - [TCRF](https://tcrf.net/) for their documentation of unused or lost maps, tiles, trainers, text, and game assets where I have taken most material and inspiration from
 - The amazing artists at [Johto Redrawn](https://retroredrawn.com/johto/) which inspired many changes to maps
-- The kind people on the pret Discord for their continued help on all kinds of issues <3 -- [vulcandth](https://github.com/vulcandth) for all of the work on the disassembly and code such as the PokéSeer fix and the 60 FPS engine
+- The kind people on the pret Discord for their continued help on all kinds of issues <3
+  - [vulcandth](https://github.com/vulcandth) for all of the work on the disassembly and code such as the PokéSeer fix and the 60 FPS engine
-  -- [Sylvie](https://github.com/rangi42) for all of the work on the disassembly and code such as the diagonal stairs -- [Idain](https://github.com/Idain) for the diagonal stairs code & code cleanup of the fossil mechanic restauration
+  - [Sylvie](https://github.com/rangi42) for all of the work on the disassembly and code such as the diagonal stairs
+  - [Idain](https://github.com/Idain) for the diagonal stairs code & code cleanup of the fossil mechanic restauration

 **Easter Eggs**
 - Can you find the house of [Takeshi Shudo](https://lavacutcontent.com/takeshi-shudo-ending-pokemon/), the creator of Lugia who once drank with sailors to understand how they talk?